Skatox/spa-benchmark-suite/README.md

 # spa-benchmark-suite

-A benchmark suite for comparing SPA (Single Page Application) frameworks using TodoMVC examples.
+A benchmark suite for comparing SPA (Single Page Application) frameworks using RealWorld App examples.

 ## Overview

-This repository contains TodoMVC implementations for React, Vue, and Svelte to facilitate performance benchmarking and comparison between these popular SPA frameworks.
+This repository contains RealWorld App implementations for React, Vue, and Svelte to facilitate performance benchmarking and comparison between these popular SPA frameworks.

 ## Structure